Computer Programs and Systems (NASDAQ:CPSI) Earns Equal Weight Rating from Analysts at Stephens

-Stephens assumed coverage on shares of Computer Programs and Systems (NASDAQ:CPSI – Get Rating) in a report issued on Tuesday, The Fly reports.
-The firm issued an equal weight rating and a $30.00 price objective on the stock.
+Stephens began coverage on shares of Computer Programs and Systems (NASDAQ:CPSI – Get Rating) in a research report sent to investors on Tuesday, The Fly reports.
+The brokerage issued an equal weight rating and a $30.00 price target on the stock.

-Other research analysts also recently issued reports about the stock.
-SVB Leerink restated an outperform rating on shares of Computer Programs and Systems in a research report on Friday, January 27th.
-StockNews.com initiated coverage on Computer Programs and Systems in a report on Thursday, March 16th.
-They issued a hold rating on the stock.
-Finally, TheStreet upgraded Computer Programs and Systems from a c+ rating to a b- rating in a report on Monday, March 27th.
+Several other equities analysts also recently weighed in on CPSI.
+TheStreet raised Computer Programs and Systems from a c+ rating to a b- rating in a research report on Monday, March 27th.
+StockNews.com initiated coverage on Computer Programs and Systems in a research report on Thursday, March 16th.
+They set a hold rating on the stock.
+Finally, SVB Leerink reissued an outperform rating on shares of Computer Programs and Systems in a research report on Friday, January 27th.

 Hedge Funds Weigh In On Computer Programs and Systems